jeremytammik/tbc/a/1890_multiple_filter.md

 <img src="img/hm_custom_error.png" alt="Custom error" title="Custom error" width="600"/> <!-- 705 -->
 </center>

-> This can be achieved with two pieces of Revit API functionality &ndash; Updater and Custom Failures.
+> This can be achieved with two pieces of Revit API functionality &ndash; Updater and Custom Failures...

-You can find all the code here and an explanation in the video below.
+Many thanks to Harry for sharing this nice explanation and implementation!

-####<a name="8"></a> Ecological Cost of Crypto Currency and Art
+####<a name="7"></a> Ecological Cost of Crypto Currency and Art

 I was intrigued and astounded at some of the information shared by Memo Akten in the analysis of [the unreasonable ecological cost of #CryptoArt](https://memoakten.medium.com/the-unreasonable-ecological-cost-of-cryptoart-2221d3eb2053),